statecharts/statecharts.github.io/what-is-a-statechart.md

 ### Transitions can happen automatically

-When entering a state, a transition can be defined which is _automatically_ taken.
-This is useful in conjunction with guards, to move out of a state immediately upon entering it when certain conditions hold.
+When entering a state, a transition can be defined which is [automatically](glossary/automatic-transition.html){:.glossary} taken.
+This is useful in conjunction with guards, to move out of a state immediately upon entering it when certain conditions hold, or as soon as those conditions hold.

 ### Transitions can be delayed